Indonesia quake sparks tsunami warning, no major damage

 In the Philippines, Renato Solidum, head of the Philippine seismology agency, told reporters there was no tsunami threat.
 It had earlier warned small tsunami waves were possible in southern Mindanao.

-The quake was measured at a depth of 47 km (34 miles), with the epicenter 134 km (83 miles) northwest of Ternate, an island in eastern Indonesia's Moluccas.
+The quake was measured at a depth of 47 km (34 miles), with the epicentre 134 km (83 miles) northwest of Ternate, an island in eastern Indonesia's Moluccas.

 Another quake measuring 6.2 was recorded soon after off Indonesia's Sulawesi, according to the USGS.